Financial Planning

 • an endowment to a non-qualified annuity

-These exceptions can be tricky to navigate because while you can’t make a 1035 annuity to life insurance exchange, you can make one from a life insurance policy to a non-qualified annuity.
+These exceptions are complex.
+The IRS does not allow a 1035 exchange life insurance to annuity in every situation, so guidance is important.
+You can make one from a life insurance policy to a non-qualified annuity.
 It’s always best to seek assistance from a financial professional to navigate these 1035 exchange rules.

 3. The Owner Must Be the Same for both Contracts